shader-slang/spec/types.md

 When this algorithm completes, \code{size} and \code{alignment} will be the size and alignment of the structure type.

-Most target platforms do not use the standard layout directly, but it provides a baseline for defining other layout algorithms.
+Most target platforms do not use the [=standard layout=] directly, but it provides a baseline for defining other layout algorithms.
 Any layout for structure types must guarantee an alignment at least as large as the standard layout.

 ### C-Style Layout ### {#type.struct.layout.c}